Smallest RVs With Bathrooms 2026: Best Motorhomes & Trailers

 Credit @ NuCamp

 • Key Feature: The NuCamp TAB 320 S is a teardrop trailer that offers a cozy wet bath and a surprising amount of amenities in a small package.
-With built-in solar, Alde® Central Heat and Hot Water System, and a compact design, it is a practical option for those who want a balance of simplicity and modern comfort.
+With available solar, the Alde® Central Heat and Hot Water System, and a compact design, it is a practical option for travelers who want a balance of simplicity and modern comfort.

 Pro Tip: Its smaller size makes it convenient for quick trips and tighter camping spots, while still offering enough functionality for short to mid-length travel without feeling overly minimal.